rboubela/biananes/README.md

 Installation
 ------------

-A) Apache Spark: For the installation and setup of a Spark environment see the [Apache Spark](https://spark.apache.org/docs/latest/) documentation.
+A) Apache Spark: For the installation and setup of a Spark environment see the [Apache Spark](https://spark.apache.org//) [documentation](http://spark.apache.org/docs/latest/).

 B) Spark NiftiReader C library

-On all nodes running Spark workers need to have the libsparkniftireader installed
+All nodes running Spark workers need to have the libsparkniftireader installed

         # dpkg -i libsparkniftireader-0.0.2.deb